-As ransomware attacks continue to grow, debunking common falsehoods about how threat actors work can help buyers prepare.
+As ransomware attacks continue to grow and impact cyber security and cyber insurance, it is important that buyers debunk common falsehoods about how threat actors work.

 As cybersecurity attacks continue to fill the airwaves, sifting through assumptions like the ones above are becoming increasingly important, particularly as buyers prepare for talks with insurance underwriters.
 Global ransomware reports were up 715% from 2019 to 2020, and payments jumped 60% in value since 2019.
 Thus, it’s important to distinguish between fact and fiction so that companies can think through how they can protect themselves from the next cybersecurity loss.